dyng/ctrlsf.vim/README.md

 - CtrlSF searches pattern literally by default, which is different from Ack/Ag.
 If you need to search a regular expression pattern, run `:CtrlSF -R regex`.
 If you dislike this default behavior, turn it off by `let g:ctrlsf_regex_pattern = 1`.

 - By default, CtrlSF use working directory as search path when no path is specified.
 But CtrlSF can also use project root as its path if you set `g:ctrlsf_default_root` to `project`, CtrlSF does this by searching VCS directory (.git, .hg, etc.) upward from current file.
-It is usefule when you are working with files across multiple projects.
+It is useful when you are working with files across multiple projects.

 - `-filetype` is useful when you only want to search in files of specific type.
 Read option `--type` in `ack`'s [manual][6] for more information.